CFDs Trading Glossary

-This is a statistical tool that measures the volatility of an individual security against the whole market or an index.
+This is a statistical tool that measures the volatility of individual security against the whole market or an index.
 If beta = 1 that means that the price behavior of the individual security imitates ideally the price behavior of the whole market.
 If beta is 1.20 that means that the individual security is 20% more volatile than the market itself.
 If beta is 0.80 that means that the individual security is 20% less volatile than the market itself.

 What is Bid Price?

 Bid is the quoted price at which the CFD provider is willing to buy and the CFD trader is able to sell.
-The opposite price is Ask price.
+The opposite price is the Ask price.

 What is Bid/Ask Spread?

-What is Breakout Strategy?
+What is the Breakout Strategy?

-This is a very popular trading strategy that is based on entering long / short trades when the price of an asset breaks through a strong support or resistance level.
+This is a very popular trading strategy that is based on entering long/short trades when the price of an asset breaks through a strong support or resistance level.

 What is Carry Trade?

-What is Contract for difference (CFD)?
+What is the Contract for difference (CFD)?